 Poll-Switch — SNMP poll a layer-2 device — Retrieving host and port information from a layer-2 switch running an SNMP agent.

-DANCES – The DANCES project (Developing Applications with Networking Capabilities via End-to-End SDN) is developing tools to allow the scheduling of network resources much as compute resources are scheduled now, with the aim of reducing data transfer bottlenecks, a serious hindrance to scientific research.
+DANCES — The DANCES project (Developing Applications with Networking Capabilities via End-to-End SDN) developed tools to allow the scheduling of network resources similar to the way compute resources are scheduled, with the aim of reducing data transfer bottlenecks, a serious hindrance to scientific research.

 NPAD/pathdiag — Automatic diagnostic server for troubleshooting end-systems and last-mile network problems.